UBC-DSCI/introduction-to-datascience-python/source/viz.md

 :::

 In {numref}`can_lang_plot_legend`, the points are colored with the default `altair` color palette.
-But what if you want to use different colors?
-In Altair, there are many themes available, which can be viewed [here](https://vega.github.io/vega/docs/schemes/)
+This is an appropriate choice for most situations.
+If you want to use different colors?
+In Altair, there are many themes available, which can be viewed [in the documentation](https://vega.github.io/vega/docs/schemes/)

 To change the color scheme,
 we add the `scheme` argument in the `scale` of the `color` argument in `altair` layer indicating the palette we want to use.